 Robinson Veterinary Services is nestled in the heart of Lambton County and is a short distance from centers such as Sarnia, Petrolia, Wyoming and Camlachie.
 The practice was founded by Dr. Brent Robinson in May 2003.
-The practice began as a single veterinarian mixed animal practice and has since evolved to a busy mainly small animal practice with a small portion of the practice being dairy and beef.
+The practice began as a single veterinarian mixed animal practice and has since evolved to a busy small animal practice.
 With an excellent support staff and great clients, this allows us to put emphasis on client education and preventive medicine so you can also provide your pet with the best of healthcare.

 We plan to continue to provide your pets healthcare needs into the next decade and beyond.
 Drop by and see us in our modern facility built in 2013.
 We would be happy to give you a tour.

 If you haven’t dropped by yet, view our Virtual Tour to see the facility and services we offer.

 Our Dedicated Staff